perturbo-code/perturbopy/docs/source/testsuite.rst

    Save all the materials related to ``perturbo.x`` tests.

-.. option:: --keep_ephr
+.. option:: --keep_epr

-   Save all ephr-files from the ``qe2pert.x`` testing.
+   Save all epr-files from the ``qe2pert.x`` testing.

 .. option:: --keep_preliminary

-   Save all preliminary files for ephr files calculations in the ``qe2pert.x`` testing (outputs of  Quantum Espresso and Wannier90).
+   Save all preliminary files for epr files calculations in the ``qe2pert.x`` testing (outputs of  Quantum Espresso and Wannier90).